-First off, lets have a look at what Aperture look like when we open it up – notice the order in the image below.
+First off, let’s have a look at what Aperture look like when we open it up – notice the order in the image below.

 The order that the settings are listed in is not random.
-They’re set out this way because certain adjustments will affect others; you’ll find that other software such as Adobe Lightroom use a similar order.
+They’re set out this way because certain adjustments will affect others.
+You’ll find that other software such as Adobe Lightroom use a similar order.

-If I were to change the brightness first, that would make it harder for me to adjust the exposure; it’s best to stick to the order that they’re listed in – the order in which we’ll be learning about them.
+If I were to change the brightness first, that would make it harder for me to adjust the exposure.
+It’s best to stick to the order that they’re listed in – the order in which we’ll be learning about them.